33Surya66/neuro/replit.md

 # Overview

-Neurovision is a Flutter-based mobile application focused on computer vision and machine learning capabilities.
-The project appears to be in early development, with a basic Flutter structure and key ML/vision dependencies integrated.
-The app likely provides real-time camera functionality with face detection and data visualization features.
+NeuroVision is a sophisticated Flutter-based mobile application designed for real-time neuro-tracking and cognitive health monitoring.
+The app provides professional medical-grade functionality for fatigue detection, drowsiness monitoring, and early neurological symptom identification using advanced computer vision and machine learning technologies.
+Built with a dark theme medical interface, it offers live camera tracking, detailed analytics dashboards, and comprehensive session history.

 # User Preferences